 For example, when it comes close to the time at which you are preparing to butcher, it’s important for you to know exactly when your hogs will be ready for slaughter.

 Without knowing their approximate weight and measurements, you won’t be able to determine whether they are ready for the knife, or whether they can stand to put on a few more pounds.
+In this article, we’ll try to answer a simple question: how much does my pig weigh?

 Why Do I Need to Know the Weight of My Hogs?